VDBWRAIR/ngs_mapper/doc/source/scripts/runsamplesheet.rst

     runsamplesheet.sh /path/to/ReadsBySample /path/to/samplesheet.tsv

-Passing options to runsample.py
+Passing options to runsample
 -------------------------------

-You can run runsamplesheet.sh and pass arguments to runsample.py by prepending RUNSAMPLEOPTIONS="" to the command
+You can run runsamplesheet.sh and pass arguments to runsample by prepending RUNSAMPLEOPTIONS="" to the command

 Example: adding -minth option
 -----------------------------